CameronD73/529renew/README.md

 The settings can be viewed and changed in a popup window by clicking on the 529Renew icon on the toolbar in the top right, near the extension button.
 The settings are  stored/retrieved across sessions via code attached to the "529 Results" tab, so make sure it is open.
 You should review the settings before you start collecting triangulation data.

-Setting changes are saved when you exit a settings input selector (click somewhere else, or press the tab key).
+Note - _there is no accept/cancel operation_: setting changes are saved immediately after you exit a settings input selector (click somewhere else, or press the tab key).

 When you have finished, simply click back in another tab and the popup should be removed.